-- Backup all your databases and logs
+- Back up all your databases and logs

 - Rename the Checkpoint file to something else

-- From the result of the eseutil /mh command you executed to find the starting point of the missing logs, locate the last complete log.
+- From the result of eseutil /mh command you executed to find starting point of the missing logs, locate the last complete log.
 Make a copy of it, rename it, and place it in the same location

-Once the recovery completes, the database will be in clean shutdown state.
+Once the recovery completes, the database will be in a clean shutdown state.
 Before mounting the database again, clear all logs in the database location so that you can start with a new set of log files and backup right away.

 Note: This is a tricky process and the slightest mistake could make matter worse.
 So kindly proceed with caution and do not attempt these steps unless you have good experience with ESEUTIL.

-The best aspect of this command is that it can repair the EDB files without the need to dismount it.
+The best aspect of this command is that it can repair the Exchange database without the need to dismount it.
 Simply execute the command New-MailboxRepairRequest -Database[-StoreMailbox] to fix and restore EDB data files.

-We hope that one of the above mentioned solutions will help you get rid of Exchange error 528.
-While you can add an exception in your anti-virus program for your Exchange log files, a majority of problem causing factors that trigger error 528 cannot be prevented.
-Thus, if a situation arises in the future wherein critical log files go missing from the server, remember to backup database files and initiate soft recovery procedure.
+We hope that one of the above-mentioned solutions helped you get rid of Exchange error 528.
+While you can add an exception in your anti-virus program for your Exchange log files, a majority of problem-causing factors that trigger error 528 cannot be prevented.
+Thus, if a situation like error 528 arises in the future, wherein critical log files go missing from the server, remember to backup database files and initiate a soft recovery procedure.